 In recent years the Indonesian mail service has improved greatly.

 Rarely are letters lost any more.
-Past horror
+Past

 stories of items stolen from every box delivered and letters being sent